All Episodes

 looks like a different world started School Days.
 But that

-which is my real first break, was the School Days
+which is my real first break was the School Days

-movie with Spike Lee.
+movie was Spike Lee.

 Speaker 3 (13:26):